Table of Contents

 |---|---|---|---|---|---|---|

-| Basic (Free) | $0 | 50 credits per day | ≈10 per day | No | Daily reset | Non-commercial; Free runs v4.5-All.
-Android listing phrases it as “ten free songs/day.”
+| Basic (Free) | $0 | 50 credits per day | ≈10 per day | No | Daily reset | Non-commercial; free tier runs v4.5-All.
+Android listing frames this as roughly “ten free songs per day,” which is a helpful rule of thumb for practice volume.
 [2][6] |

-| Pro | $10 per month* | 2,500 per month | ≈500 per month | Yes | No rollover | Paid model v5; annual ≈20% off (≈$8/mo).
-Top-ups don’t expire but require active sub.
+| Pro | $10 per month* | 2,500 per month | ≈500 per month | Yes | No rollover | Paid model v5; built for serious individual creators.
+Annual billing is typically ~20% off (≈$8/mo equivalent).
+Top-up credits don’t expire but require an active subscription to use.
 [1][3] |

-| Premier | $30 per month* | 10,000 per month | ≈2,000 per month | Yes | No rollover | Higher headroom for teams; paid model v5.
-Annual ≈20% off (≈$24/mo).
+| Premier | $30 per month* | 10,000 per month | ≈2,000 per month | Yes | No rollover | High headroom for power users and teams; uses the paid v5 model.
+Includes all Pro features plus full access to Suno Studio / DAW-style tools and the highest generation priority.
+Annual billing is usually ~20% off (≈$24/mo equivalent).
 [1][7] |

-Last checked: Nov 2025.
+Last checked: Dec 2025.

 More on AI Music Pricing & Rights (Nov 2025)